seetadev/agntcy-libp2p/agntcy-builder-spotlight-series/agntcy-technical-contribution.md

 ### 2. AGNTCY DIR Architecture and libp2p Usage

-Manu has contributed to the **AGNTCY Directory working-group discussions** around improving the architecture and usage of libp2p within DIR.
+We have contributed to the **AGNTCY Directory working-group discussions** around improving the architecture and usage of libp2p within DIR.

 The work considers the networking layer more holistically, including: